KennethWussmann/panthora/docs/usage/assets.md

 # Assets

-Assets represent the items managed within Tory, reflecting its capability to track virtually anything.
+Assets represent the items managed within Panthora, reflecting its capability to track virtually anything.

 Assets can range from to-do list items, food inventory in a fridge, book collections, to personal finance tracking.

 > [!TIP]
-> Read the [example use-case](./example-home-library.md) to learn about the practical capabilities of Tory.
+> Read the [example use-case](./example-home-library.md) to learn about the practical capabilities of Panthora.

 <img src="./assets/asset-list.png"/>